GSA/grace-style-guide/README.md

 3. Use assertions instead of if statements, where possible (See [Figure 2](#Figure-2)).
 4. Use sub-tests to differentiate error messages when using assertions.
 This will make debugging easier.
 5. Test cases should cover both the Happy path and the Unhappy path (See [Happy Path vs Unhappy Path](https://hiptest.com/blog/testing/happy-unhappy-paths-why-you-need-to-test-both/)).
-6. Generally find a balance between DRY and DAMP testing patterns to improve readibility of individual tests while keeping repeated code highly managable (See example).

 ### Mocking

 1. Use native go interfaces when feasible (See [Figure 3](#Figure-3)).
-1. Use
 1. Use GoMock when go interfaces alone are not sufficient (See [Figure 5](#Figure-5)).
+6. Find a balance between [DAMP](https://testing.googleblog.com/2019/12/testing-on-toilet-tests-too-dry-make.html) and [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) mocking patterns to improve readability of individual tests while keeping repeated code highly managable (See [Figure-4](#Figure-4)).

 ### Assertions

-1. Use [stretchr/testify](https://godoc.org/github.com/stretchr/testify/assert) as the testing framework
+1. Use [stretchr/testify](https://godoc.org/github.com/stretchr/testify/assert) as the assertion framework.
-1.

 ### Code Coverage